-- NZD is day's worst performing major currency
+- NZD is day's worst performing major currency.

-- Global market sentiment unsupportive
+- Global market sentiment unsupportive for Kiwi.

 The NZ Dollar was seen to be the laggard of global foreign exchange markets a day after below-par inflation data were released and confirmed to markets the RBNZ is unlikely to move rates higher anytime soon.